Consent Preferences

 Although you are not required to be on campus when you do not have a timetabled lesson, we strongly recommend making effective use of our learning facilities and resources during these periods to stay on top of your work.

-The aims and objectives of the Pearson Edexcel Level 3 Advanced GCSE in Psychology are to enable students to:
+The aims and objectives of the Edexcel A Level in Psychology are to enable students to:

 - Develop essential knowledge and understanding of different areas of the subject and how they relate to each other